-As you likely know, I spent this past winter abroad.
-My husband Josh and I whiled away November and December in Venice Beach, California.
+I spent the winter of 2014 abroad.
+My husband Josh and I whiled away November and December in Venice Beach, California and then we spent a couple of months working and living in Bali.
 We are both fortunate to be able to work from (mostly) anywhere and so we did, working seven to eight hours a day and playing the rest of the time.
 We did what most deem impossible in LA: Got around without a car, just two wheels and the open bike path.
 We rented a car only when we needed one, but most of the time, we only went as far as our bicycles could take us.

 We broadened our spiritual practice through so many classes, courses, events and adventures.
 One highlight was being part of the Love Mob, where we gathered in the centre of The Grove Shopping Center the weekend before Christmas, just to share a little love.

 In early January, we boarded a plane for a full 24 hours of travel that landed us in absolute paradise: Bali.
 Living in Bali was an incredible experience, let me tell you.